-In November, winter has definitely arrived in Scandinavia.
-In many parts, there is a good deal of wind and rainfall, which turns into snow further north.
-Many low pressure systems now moving across Scandinavia bring changeable weather.
-Passages of cold fronts can produce precipitation and still be followed by clear weather with few clouds.
+Winter has definitely arrived in Scandinavia by November.
+In many parts of the region, you'll experience winds and rainfall, which turns into snow as you go north.
+Passages of cold fronts produce precipitation, which is then followed by cold, clear weather with a few clouds.

-Use thicker longsleeve shirts layered with a breathable, but warm fleece or wool sweater on top.
-This will enable you to take off the warm outer layer when you're indoors.
-If you plan to go skiing or sledding, also pack well insulated clothing.
+Use thicker long-sleeve shirts layered with a breathable, but warm fleece or wool sweater on top so you can easily remove the warm outer layer when you're indoors.
+Pack well-insulated clothing if you plan to go skiing or sledding.

 Things definitely slow down in Scandinavia during the winter months, but some annual events featuring music, films, and food draw crowds regardless of the cold.

 Iceland Airwaves: This music festival held in venues around downtown Reykjavik showcases new bands from Iceland and other countries over five days the first week of November.
 Packages are available from the U.S. and other countries that include airfare, hotels, and admission to the festival.

 Film Festivals: The Copenhagen International Documentary Film Festival presents over 200 films from around the world.
 The Stockholm International Film Festival, held over 12 days in mid-November, offers about 200 films of varied genres from 60 countries.
 The well-attended event typically includes seminars and meetings with actors and filmmakers.